Never Underestimate the Power of a Well-Timed Hug…

 3. Make Eye Contact

 Just like with touch, if I can get her eyes to focus on mine while I talk, she will more likely hear and process what I have to say.
 Combining touch and eye contact yields the best results.
 I often bend down to look at her face while I put my hand on her cheek.
 It helps calm both of us, and I find I can speak far more gently from this angle.
+I never force eye contact.
+If a gentle connection doesn’t yield eye contact, I don’t push it.

 It’s so counterintuitive for me, but hugs are absolutely crucial during my daughter’s tantrums.
 Nothing calms her quicker, and nothing better prepares her to have a logical conversation about the current issue.